azoth-lang/azoth.language.reference/src/traits.md

 As with classes, structs and values, a trait may be declared as a `drop` type.
 This requires that all subtypes of the trait be a `drop` class, struct, value, or trait.

+## Closed Traits

+A trait marked closed can only be directly subtyped in the same package.
+This enables exhaustiveness checking when matching on the trait.
+For more information see [Closed Classes](closed-classes.md).